joyousj/Syllabus-Java022815/README.md

 + using Maven
 + Spring configuration

-Project: Create a text-based poker application, and a test suite to test user stories.
+Project: Create a text-based poker application based off of the Poker Hands problem from the first Weekly Project, and create a test suite to test user stories.

 ----------------------------------------------------